Morphine Extended Release CapsulesPronunciation

 2.1 Initial Dosing

-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
+Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see Warnings and Precautions (5.1)].
 Monitor patients closely for respiratory depression, especially within the first 24 to 72 hours of initiating therapy with morphine sulfate extended-release [see Warnings and Precautions (5.2)].

 Morphine sulfate extended-release is administered at a frequency of once daily (every 24 hours).